 This blog is an attempt to fill a hole in a very small way in the lack of translations of Japanese sources on key battles in the Asia-Pacific and, as the Japanese say, the Greater East Asia War.

 I do not take specific political stances on issues.
-I do not also vary much from traditional interpretations of history.
+I do not vary much from traditional interpretations of history.
 Truth statements we make about most of this period are well known and documented by experts in their respective fields.
-I am not a fam of mono-causal theories of events in history.
+I am not a fan of mono-causal theories of events in history.
 Life experiences teach us that events happen usually for a variety of reasons with a number of factors in play at any time, some dominant, some operating at levels almost imperceptible yet able to influence events under special circumstances.
 I have no time for those who indulge in relativist and vast conspiratorial ideas of history.
-While everyone’s view of the war is different we usually know what happened and can make judgements, and yes, moral judgements, based upon interpretations of this period.
+Life show us that things almost always go wrong, that mistakes are more common than willful purpose, and that any secret between three or more people will almost always be revealed sooner than later.
+While everyone’s view of the war is different we usually know what happened and can judge, and yes, morally judge based upon interpretations of this period.

 Analysis of the war is changing however and themes not considered dominant are emerging to form new perspectives.
 The role of China and cultural imperatives are now looked at with new understanding.
 Economics and Imperialism, long dominant, now have to contend with other factors in the heads of the people on the ground who actually made the decisions to make war.
 In many cases making money was far from their minds.
 Specific battles and events can also be “fleshed out” : motivations of a commander may become more well known, actions of a particular unit better understood in the context of battle.
 Lastly, the battle identity of the Japanese soldier, who remains still, after 75 years, largely an enigma to most western minds will be better understood in a blog detailing his thinking, presenting him in way less muddled with western preconceptions.